Americans with Disabilities Act (ADA)

 It is unlawful to retaliate or threaten retaliation against individuals with disabilities for asserting their rights under the ADA.

 If you feel that you have been discriminated against on the basis of disability, a procedure exists for the timely review of your complaint.
-The "Grievance Procedure for Review of Allegations of Unlawful Discrimination is available at this link: https://www.binghamton.edu/diversity-equity-inclusion/docs/pdfs/discrimination_complaint_form.pdf or from the Affirmative Action Office, Library South Ground, Room 667.
+The "Grievance Procedure for Review of Allegations of Unlawful Discrimination is available at this link: https://www.binghamton.edu/diversity-equity-inclusion/docs/pdfs/discrimination_complaint_form.pdf or from the Affirmative Action and Human Resources professionals below.

 Please contact for additional information or questions regarding ADA:

 Dianne Gray, Coordinator of Services for Students with Disabilities (TTY 777-2686)